-Background and Intent: The mission of institutions participating in graduate medical education is to improve the health of the public.
+Background and Intent: The mission of institutions participating in post-doctoral education is to improve the health of the public.
 Each community has health needs that vary based upon location and demographics.
-Programs must understand the social determinants of health of the populations they serve and incorporate them in the design and implementation of the program curriculum, with the ultimate goal of addressing these needs and health disparities.
+Programs must understand the structural and social determinants of health of the populations they serve and incorporate them in the design and implementation of the program curriculum, with the ultimate goal of addressing these needs and eliminating health disparities.